Running a ModelKit as a Docker container

 INFO

-This feature is in early development at the moment, and more container types will be added over time.
+More container types will be added over time.
 In the mean time, we would love to hear your feedback.
 Reach us at [email protected].

-1) Find a ModelKit
+1/ Find a ModelKit

 While Jozu Hub generates containers for all ModelKits, it currently works best with LLMs that include GGUF-formatted weights.
 You can use the search bar at the top of the Hub, or the Browse and Discover links at the top of the page to explore available ModelKits, or push your own.